 - Water Bottle: It’s important to stay hydrated in Krabi’s hot and humid weather.
 Don’t forget to bring a refillable water bottle.

-- Beach umbrella: Not all of these beaches have ample shade.
+- Beach umbrella: Not all of the beaches in Krabi have ample shade.
 This lightweight pop-up beach tent can help protect you from the sun.

 Best Krabi Beaches in Conclusion